bitcoinectcoin/criptonitacoin/README.md

 **bitcoin2network** protocol is an enhancement over the original CryptoNote protocol.
 It is a privacy-centric, secure, untraceable, decentralised digital currency that enables users to process private instant payments from anywhere in the world. bitcoin2network uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network. **bitcoin2network** is the name of an open source software which enables the use of this currency.

-**bitcoin2network** will create Payment Gateways for integration into e-commerce systems and services retail websites to accept digital currency payments, thus giving digital currency a real world use case.
+**bitcoin2network** will create Payment Gateways for integration into e-commerce systems and services retail websites to accept digital currency payments, thus giving digital currency a real-world use case.

 In addition, digital wallets for storage of cryptocurrencies will be made available on our exchange, as well as exclusive applications for Android, iOS, Linux and Windows platforms.

-bitcoin2network is a brain-child ambitious project of a tech-savy team that possess the required skillset to make this project reality.
+bitcoin2network is a brain-child ambitious project of a tech-savvy team that possess the required skillset to make this project reality.

 > For more information, as well as an immediately useable binary and GUI wallet version of the **bitcoin2network** software, see https://bitcoin2.network.